CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

       - **Description:**

         ```
-	Corresponds to terraform logging level.
+	Corresponds to whether the application load balancer is internet facing or only available to VPN.
 	```

    1. Check **Trim the string**